jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-17.md

 <sup>1</sup> When Abram was 99 years old, Enki appeared to him:

 {{< l a="Enki" >}}
-I am the Almighty Enki; walk before me and be perfect. <sup>2</sup> I will make my covenant between me and thee, and will multiply thee exceedingly.
+I am the Almighty Enki; walk before me and be perfect. <sup>2</sup> I will make my covenant between me and you, and will multiply you exceedingly.
 {{< /l >}}